Meet the man who led Alabama through the April 2011 tornado disaster

 The mood in the newsroom was becoming increasingly grave.

-“We had infrastructure damaged, cameras out, Internet out … when we went back to programming at 9 a.m., they streamed in there and said ‘this isn’t working, this isn’t working,’ ” recalled Spann.
-“I finally said ‘guys, time out, I need to know what is working.
+“We had infrastructure damaged, cameras out, Internet out. … When we went back to programming at 9 a.m., they streamed in there and said, ‘This isn’t working.
+This isn’t working,’ ” recalled Spann.
+“I finally said, ‘Guys, time out.
+I need to know what is working.
 It’s about to get really rough here.’ ”

 Spann and his team quickly worked to create a plan before the afternoon storms developed.
 He knew those would be even stronger — multiple rounds of lone, discrete rotating thunderstorms or “supercells” capable of producing massive, violent tornadoes.

-The National Weather Service Storm Prediction Center drew a rare high risk of severe weather around northern Alabama, and by 11 a.m. had hoisted a “particularly dangerous situation” tornado watch, an alert reserved for the most extreme circumstances.
-It was the first time they had stated the probability of all hazards — significant tornadoes, destructive winds and very large hail — was high.
+The National Weather Service Storm Prediction Center drew a rare high risk of severe weather around northern Alabama and by 11 a.m. had hoisted a “particularly dangerous situation” tornado watch, an alert reserved for the most extreme circumstances.
+It was the first time it had stated the probability of all hazards — significant tornadoes, destructive winds and very large hail — was high.

-“All parameters suggest that strong/violent and long-track tornadoes are possible,” they wrote.
+“All parameters suggest that strong/violent and long-track tornadoes are possible,” forecasters wrote.

 ‘[A]ll we can do is pray for these people’